Wickenheiser named as Canadian flag-bearer for Sochi

-(Reuters) - Hayley Wickenheiser, Canada’s most decorated female ice hockey player and an outspoken critic of Russia’s anti-gay laws, was named on Thursday as her country’s flag-bearer for next month’s Sochi Winter Games.
+(Reuters) - Hayley Wickenheiser, who has helped Canada to three Olympic ice hockey gold medals, was named on Thursday as her country’s flag-bearer for next month’s Sochi Winter Games.

-A triple gold medallist and pioneer of her sport who has played professionaly in men’s leagues, Wickenheiser said she was honored to be chosen to represent her country.

-“You don’t really think about carrying the flag in the Olympic Games when you are a kid growing up and having a dream to go to the Olympics,” she told reporters on a conference call on Thursday.

-“For us in women’s hockey, the Olympics is our Stanley Cup.
-It’s what we play for every four years, it’s what we strive for, it is everything.”

-Once named one of Sports Illustrated’s Top 25 Toughest Athletes in the World, Wickenheiser will be making her sixth Olympic appearance.
+Once named one of Sports Illustrated’s Top 25 Toughest Athletes in the World, Wickenheiser will be making her fifth Olympic appearance as Canada goes for a fourth straight gold.

-She has competed in ice hockey at the last four Winter Olympics - winning three gold medals and a silver - as well as competing in softball at the summer Olympics at Sydney in 2000.

-“I personally do think the flag-bearer should represent those athletes that live most of their lives in this arena of amateur sport and elite sport outside of professional sport,” she said.
+A two sport athlete, Wickenheiser was also a member of Canada’s Olympic softball team at the 2000 Sydney Games.

 The Canadian Olympic Committee, who made the announcement at Ottawa’s Parliament Hill, had a large number of worthy athletes to choose from for the honor.